-Indicate the conditions that contracts of executive Directors performing senior management functions must contain.
+A.1.9 Indicate the conditions that contracts of executive Directors performing senior management functions must contain.
 Among other things, information must be provided on the duration, limits on amounts of indemnification, minimum contract term clauses, notice periods and payment in lieu of these notice periods, and any other clauses relating to signing bonuses, as well as compensation or golden parachute clauses for early termination of the contractual relationship between the company and the executive Director.
 Include, among others, the pacts or agreement on non-competition, exclusivity, minimum contract terms and loyalty, and post-contractual non-competition, unless these have been explained in the previous section.

-In addition to the previous section, the content of the contractual clauses was reviewed by the Board of Directors in the 2019-2020 financial year to bring them into line with best market practices on the occasion of the entry of the new executive directors.
+Besides what is explained in the foregoing section, the content of the contractual clauses was reviewed by the Board of Directors in the financial year 2019-2020 to bring them in line with best market practices when new executive Directors join.

-The duration of the contracts of the executive directors is indefinite and does not include permanence clauses.
+The duration of the executive Directors' contracts is indefinite and includes no performance clauses.